Travelling During A Pandemic

 Well, it has been a long time since I posted on here.
 Since my last post, the Covid-19 pandemic has hit globally, we have moved back to Hamilton from Montreal and life as we knew it has dramatically changed.

-I spent the last two years planning a dream backpacking honeymoon that would span 6months only to put it on hold indefinetly.
+I spent the last two years planning a dream backpacking honeymoon that would span six months only to put it on hold indefinitely.
 So while I am normally "Nomadic" lately I have been homebound.

 We finally got on our first plane ride since January, which is the longest we've gone since starting to date, and we flew to rainy Vancouver.

-Just a quick trip to visit some family and get away.
+Just a quick trip to visit some family and getaway.
 Vancouver was beautiful.
-We stayed in the Mount Pleasent neighbhorhood and hit up some local breweries.
+We stayed in the Mount Pleasent neighbourhood and hit up some local breweries.
 We also checked out some amazing restaurants and I took a quick dip in the ocean (it was so cold!).